Faithfultennyson-ESEGAMES/TicTac-Toe_Game/.idx/airules.md

 This repo contains:

-game-server/

-Will be rebuilt from scratch.

-This is the ONLY scope for the rebuild unless user says otherwise.
+game-server/ — rebuild from scratch.
+This is the only scope unless the user says otherwise.

-game-client/

-Simple HTML + vanilla JS.

-Already works and expects Socket.IO interactions.

-Do not modify unless user explicitly requests.
+game-client/ — simple HTML + vanilla JS.
+Will change later; do not modify unless the user explicitly requests.

-The previous working server exists in a separate git branch.
+A previous server exists on a separate git branch; do not assume any legacy folder here.

-You may NOT assume any old folder exists in this branch.
+The authoritative specification is the user’s current “Implementation instructions (plain, non‑code)” and follow‑up clarifications (turn duration default 10s; disconnect timer continues; winner only via webhook; logs auto‑delete after TTL; webhook endpoints from .env; matchmaking closure callback).

 3. Absolute Workflow Rules
 3.1 .env Handling (Temporary Allowance)

-The .env file is temporarily NOT in .gitignore so you can read/update it during this rebuild.
+.env is temporarily not in .gitignore so you may read/update it during the rebuild.

-You may read .env to understand current settings and required variables.

-You may propose .env changes in your plan, and after the user says PROCEED, you may update .env only if the current checkpoint requires it.
+You may propose .env changes in plans; after the user says PROCEED, update .env only if required by the current checkpoint.

-Rules:

-Do not add unrelated environment variables.

-Do not invent secret values.
-If a value is missing, ask the user what to set.
+Do not invent secret values; ask if missing.

-Keep secrets minimal:
+Keep variables minimal and per spec, e.g.:

 HMAC_SECRET